hyeonghun1/hyeonghun1.github.io/_pages/about.md

 News
 ======
+**January 2023:** Happy New Year!
+This year I'm excited to be attending the Nonlinear Model Reduction for Control at Virginia Tech May 22-26th, and I also hope to attend SIAM Conference on Control in Philadelphia.

 **June 2022:** I survived the first year of my PhD program!
 I took some wonderful control theory classes which UCSD's mechanical engineering department has to offer, along with some really stimulating math classes the department offers such as real and functional analysis.
 I also passed my Department Qualifying Exam (DQE).
 Many thanks to my advisor [Prof. Boris Kramer](http://kramer.ucsd.edu/) and my committee members [Prof. Patricia Hidalgo-Gonzalez](https://patyhidalgo.github.io/) and [Prof. Jorge Cortes](http://terrano.ucsd.edu/jorge/).
 In the coming weeks, I will be taking a small vacation to Italy to visit family and recover from a challenging year of courses.

 **March 2022:** I just returned from attending the [2022 Spring School on Theory and Applications of Port-Hamiltonian Systems](https://www.epc.ed.tum.de/rt/phs2022/) at the beautiful island of Fraueninsel (Chiemsee), Germany.
 It was a wonderful opportunity to learn about port-Hamiltonian systems, and I met a lot of wonderful colleagues whom I hope to see again in the near future!